OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 >>>
 ```
 Which is indeed the address of the next instruction.
 Important to note is that only the subset of instructions, contained in the byte code are really dependent of this virtual instruction pointer.
+All other instruction follow the instruction pointer of the native CPU.

 #### RCX - Virtual Stack Pointer